wiemerm/DeploymentGuide/deployment_visual_guide.md

 - 3D Printed pieces have had a high level of sanding and smoothing done.

-- Armor sets having Handplates will have physical handplates in the correct shape and style.
+- Armor sets having handplates will have physical handplates in the correct shape and style.
 For Tier 2 repainted "Paintball" padded gloves are not acceptable in place of hand armor.

 ### Tier 2 Suit Examples: